venturadan/startup/notes.md

 	- Should this not appear here?
 It seems like maybe a copy/paste error from the startup CSS page?
 		- "Update your startup repository notes.md to record, what you modified and added with this deliverable.
 The TAs will only grade things that have been clearly described as being completed.
 Review the voter app as an example.
 Also update your notes.md to record what you learned."
 9. CSS framworks assignment seems way too simple?
 Can we at least make them drop in more of the components and/or modify some of them?
+10. JS String
+	the Type instruction says that `string` is a primitive data type, but the String instruction calls it an object and it does have methods?
+11. JS Functions says a `function` can have zero or more return statements???

 ## To Do
 - [] play with html tags (from HTML instruction) I'm not familiar with